 No. 2017-18 Strategic Priorities Applicable 1.
-Make the Town of Tecumseh an even better place to live, work and invest through a shared vision for our residents and newcomers. ~ 2.
-Ensure that the Town of Tecumseh's current and future growth is built upon the principles of sustainability and strategic decision-making. ~ 3.
+Make the Town of Tecumseh an even better place to live, work and invest through a shared vision for our residents and newcomers. ✓ 2.
+Ensure that the Town of Tecumseh's current and future growth is built upon the principles of sustainability and strategic decision-making. ✓ 3.
 Integrate the principles of health and wellness into all of the Town of Tecumseh's plans and priorities.
-4. Steward the Town's "continuous improvement" approach to municipal service delivery to residents and businesses. ~ 5.
-Demonstrate the Town's leadership role in the community by promoting good governance and community engagement, by bringing together organizations serving the Town and the region to pursue common goals. ✓
+4. Steward the Town's "continuous improvement" approach to municipal service delivery to residents and businesses. ✓ 5.
+Demonstrate the Town's leadership role in the community by promoting good governance and community engagement, by bringing together organizations serving the Town and the region to pursue common goals. ✓ submission by the CAO.
+Prepared by:

-Website

-Social Media

-News Release

-Local Newspaper
+Not applicable e 🗵 Website □ Social Media News Release Local Newspaper